alexjbuck/NAVAIR-COI-Presentation/presentation.md

 # Where is the project now?

 ## Status of Harbinger+Air fleet collections

-- Data collection process used on **14** operational deployments and numerous HARP classes.
+Data collection process used on **14** operational deployments and numerous HARP classes.

-- Large 10TB hard drives for on-ship cache.
-Dump to Snowball upon return.
+Replaced snowballs on ships with several 10TB hard drives.

-- Testing initial algorithm later this year on P-8A Mighty Orion.
+Testing initial algorithm later this year on P-8A.

-- Roadmap to MH-60R integration is unknown.
+Roadmap to MH-60R integration is unknown.

 # What we learned

-- Understand the user workflow
+Understand the user workflow

-- Minimize what the user needs to learn
+Minimize what the user needs to learn

-- Shipping SECRET material is easier than you might think.
+Shipping SECRET material is easier than you might think.

-- Long-term snowball rental can be expensive.^[The first 10 days are free.
+Long-term snowball rental can be expensive.^[The first 10 days are free.
 Intended as dump and ship back.]

-- Snowballs can fail.
-- Labelling is hard.
+Snowballs can fail.\begin{small}This is not fun when its stuck on a ship for 6 months.\end{small}

-- Details:
+Details:

-  - ARPDD discriminator data is huge.
+  ARPDD discriminator data is huge.
 Nothing uses this data yet.

-## Future Work

-- Batch parser so we can automate
+# Questions